Gakuen-dōri Station

 Gakuen-dōri Station (学園通り駅, Gakuen-dōri-eki) is a passenger railway station located in the town of in Miki, Kagawa, Japan.
 It is operated by the private transportation company Takamatsu-Kotohira Electric Railroad (Kotoden) and is designated station "N10".

 Lines

-Gakuen-dōri Station is a statin on the Kotoden Nagao Line and is located 11.5 km from the opposing terminus of the line at Kawaramachi and 13.2 kilometers from Takamatsu-Chikkō Station.
+Gakuen-dōri Station is a station on the Kotoden Nagao Line and is located 11.5 km from the opposing terminus of the line at Kawaramachi and 13.2 kilometers from Takamatsu-Chikkō Station.

 Layout

 The station consists of a single side platform serving one bi-directional track.
 The station is unattended.
 The station entrance has slopes from both sides of the station waiting area to the east and west ends of the station.